Temporary Restraining Order Lawyer in Superior Court of New Jersey

 Once a TRO is in place, you will have to appear at a final restraining order hearing within 10 days.
 At that hearing, a judge in the Superior Court, Family Division will determine whether a permanent restraining order should be put in place against you.
 Vigorous defense is essential to avoid the consequences of a final restraining order.
 Finding a lawyer who is experienced in negotiation is imperative if you hope to avoid the issuance of a final restraining order.
 Camden domestic violence attorney Jill Cohen has longstanding relationships with the Judges in Family Court and can obtain the best results in your domestic violence case.

-Request a Free Consultation with an Experienced Domestic Violence Attorney About Your Temporary & Final Restraining Order Hearings in Camden, NJ
+Request a Free Consultation with an Experienced Domestic Violence Attorney About Your Temporary & Final Restraining Order Hearings in New Jersey

 Jill Cohen is an experienced domestic violence attorney who has handled restraining order cases throughout Camden County, Gloucester County, and Atlantic County, New Jersey.
 She will work with you during the restraining order process and build the strongest possible defense so that you are ready for your TRO or FRO hearing.
 Contact Attorney Cohen today to discuss your legal options.